 - Is there any type of Money Back Guarantee if it isn’t a perfect fit?

-Music is such a fun, creative way to express yourself, and with the perfect teacher at your side, you may be surprised at how quickly you excel!
+Music lessons are a very personal experience, and finding the best teacher for you is often half the battle.
+Once you have that perfect teacher at your side, you may be surprised at how quickly you excel!